 Have you ever wondered…How do we see?
 Why do some people need glasses?
 Why do we have two eyes?
 What would it be like to be an optometrist?
-Join the Indiana University School of Optometry at ScienceFest (download flyer) to learn why…and have fun in the process!
+Join the Indiana University School of Optometry at ScienceFest to learn why…and have fun in the process!

-727 E. 3rd Street, Bloomington, IN 47405-7105
+Swain Hall, 727 E. 3rd Street, Bloomington, IN 47405-7105

 Fun Activities to participate in (also see other IU activities):

-- Can you run the Googly-eyed Gauntlet?
+- Can you run the Googly-Eyed Gauntlet?

 - Which is better, 1 or 2?

 Come learn why some people need to wear glasses, and why they help some people and not others.
-Plus, learn the answer to the age-old question optometrists always seem to ask, “which is better, 1 or 2?”.
+Plus, learn the answer to the age-old question optometrists always seem to ask, “Which is better, 1 or 2?”.

-- Can water change what we see?
+- Can water change what you see?

 Contact us if you have any questions: